TsiupiakPavlo/TA_Lab_Java/README.md

 # TA Java Lab №12 Tsiupiak Pavlo

-> Here is all my home work sorted by modules for TA Java Lab №12
+> There are separate modules for all homework projects in this repository.

 ## Status of work